stagesen/stage-senior-platform/HERO_IMAGES_UPLOAD_GUIDE.md

 ## Tips for Best Results

-1. **Overlay Opacity:** Set between 0.3-0.5 for best text readability
+1. **Overlay Opacity:** Set between 0.3-0.5 for text readability while maintaining the authentic photo feel
-2. **Text Alignment:** Center alignment works best for most hero images
+2. **Text Alignment:** Center alignment works best for most candid hero images
-3. **Active Status:** Make sure to mark each hero as "Active" after uploading
+3. **Active Status:** Mark each hero as "Active" after uploading to display on the site
-4. **CTA Buttons:** Add appropriate call-to-action buttons where relevant (e.g., "Schedule a Tour", "Contact Us", "Learn More")
+4. **CTA Buttons:** Add relevant calls-to-action like "Schedule a Tour" or "Learn More"
+5. **Image Style:** These images intentionally look casual and authentic - not overly polished or staged

+## Key Differences from Stock Photos

+✅ **What You'll See:**
+- Natural, everyday moments
+- Casual cell phone photography style
+- Real assisted living/memory care environments
+- Active, independent seniors (not clinical settings)
+- Authentic interactions and activities

+❌ **What You Won't See:**
+- Overly posed or staged shots
+- Professional studio lighting
+- Corporate stock photo feel
+- Clinical nursing imagery
+- Cheesy or artificial moments

+---

-## Need Help?
+## Testing Note

-If you need assistance uploading these images or have questions about the admin interface, please reach out to your web administrator.
+The admin page requires authentication.
+Once logged in:
+1. Navigate to `/admin`
+2. Click the **Page Heroes** tab (highlighted in the tab list)
+3. You'll see the Page Heroes management interface powered by AdminDashboard
+4. Use the interface to add/edit hero sections for each page path listed above

+All images are ready to upload through the admin interface!